marleeeeeey/network_asio_experience/readme.md

 ### Build, run and debug manually (Windows)

-To build cpp_project_template on Windows, it's recommended to obtain the dependencies by using vcpkg.
+To build network_asio_experience on Windows, it's recommended to obtain the dependencies by using vcpkg.
 The following instructions assume that you will follow the vcpkg recommendations and install vcpkg as a subfolder.
 If you want to use "classic mode" or install vcpkg somewhere else, you're on your own.

 This project define it's dependences:
 1. In a `vcpkg.json` file, and you are pulling in vcpkg's cmake toolchain file.